rettersoft/rettersoft.github.io/docs/Concepts/Shared Resources/Memory.md

 }
 ```

 If another object would like to read this products state then it will have to fetch its instance and read its state.

+## Usage of Memory

 To make things faster let's write my metadata to memory too.

 ```typescript
 export async function update(data: Data): Promise<StepResponse> {